 The Company leases certain land, office space, computer equipment, computer software, and network services equipment under non-cancelable operating leases that expire in various years through 2028.
 Terms of the leases, including renewal options and escalation clauses, vary by lease.
 When determining the term of a lease, the Company includes renewal options that are reasonably assured.
-Rental expense under operating leases was \$0.6 million in 2015, \$0.6 million in 2014 and \$0.7 million in 2013.
-Minimum lease payments due under non-cancelable operating leases at December 31, 2015 are as follows: \$0.5 million in 2016; \$0.4 million in 2017; \$0.3 million in 2018, \$0.2 million in 2019; \$0.2 in 2020 and \$0.8 million thereafter.
+Rental expense under operating leases was \$0.6 million in each of 2016, 2015 and 2014.
+Minimum lease payments due under non-cancelable operating leases at December 31, 2016 are as follows: \$0.6 million in 2017; \$0.5 million in 2018; \$0.4 million in 2019, \$0.3 million in 2020; \$0.2 in 2021 and \$0.3 million thereafter.

 The Company is involved from time to time in various legal proceedings, regulatory investigations, and claims arising in the normal conduct of business, which may include proceedings that are specific to us and others generally applicable to business practices within the industries in which we operate.
 A substantial legal liability or a significant regulatory action against us could have an adverse effect on our business, financial condition, and on the results of operations in a particular year.
+LICT was not involved in any legal proceedings in 2016, which had any significant effect on its financial results, and is not involved in any ongoing legal proceedings which would be expected to have any such effect in 2017.

-12. New Accounting Pronouncements
+13. New Accounting Pronouncements